ardeshir/docs/archives/__Azure_Metrics_Advisor_retired.md

-##### How to create a fully defined example that uses Azure.Identity and Azure SDK API to review Azure monitoring alert logs?
+# Azure.Identity and Azure SDK API to review Azure monitoring alert logs

 .NET 6 has introduced top-level statements, making it convenient to register dependencies in the Program.cs.
 Here is a simplified example that sets up a .NET 6 console application using Azure.Identity and Azure SDK API to review Azure monitor alert logs and register them in the built-in dependency injection.